-Editor's Note: Due to an anti-terrorism law passed in Italy in 2005, all passengers wishing to use the internet in a public facility must present an internationally recognized document (or a passport) to the establishment providing public communication services.
+Editor's Note: Because of an anti-terrorism law passed in Italy in 2005, all passengers wishing to use the Internet in a public facility must present an internationally recognized document (or a passport) to the establishment providing public communication services.

-Sorrento and the Amalfi Coast: Let someone else do the driving.
-This all-day trip typically involves quick stops in Sorrento and other towns such as Positano, and includes lunch.
+Best for First-Timers: Let someone else do the driving.
+The all-day "Sorrento and the Amalfi Coast" trip typically features a bus ride along the scenic coastline, quick stops in Sorrento and other towns such as Amalfi, and lunch.

 For More Information

-On the Web: Italian Government Tourist Board
+On the Web: Italian Government Tourist Board and Italian Tourism